diffusiondata/taxi-demo/README.md

 ### World view

-When you open the appliction you are presented with the *World view*.
+When you open the application you are presented with the *World view*.
 This gives a graphical overview of the town.
 You can see the road layout.
 It's a new town with a grid layout, much like Milton Keynes.
 There are a few landmarks (transplanted from London?).
 Once added, you will also see taxis and passengers moving around.

 ### Taxis

 The *Taxis* tab allows you to add taxis and see detailed information about the taxis your client has added.
 Where it is, where it is going and what it is doing.
-It does not show you infomation about taxis added by other clients.
+It does not show you information about taxis added by other clients.

 When a taxi is added it will appear in your list and everyone's *World view*.